hasimy-as/MongoNode-Auth/README.md

 Secondly, run this command in your CLI/Terminal to install the needed dependencies (npm install --save).

-Third, run the app by typing this command in your CLI/Terminal (npm start.)
+Third, run the app by typing this command in your CLI/Terminal (npm run dev)

 ```